edendoron/bit-framework/README.md

 - Failures definitions under `./configs/config_failures`.
 - User groups filtering rules under `./configs/config_user_groups_filtering`.
 - SSH configurations (certificate and key for https configurations) under `./configs/prog_configs/sshConfigs`.

-### Failures

-Failures definition and explanation can be found mainly in the protobuf generated go file located in `./configs/rafael.com/bina/bit/bit.pb.go` and in the guidance presentation.
-To complete all definitions and assumptions we took, we will detail more about specific fields of a configured failure.

-- `Failure.FailureExaminationRule.MatchingTag` indicates the tag set that needed to be present in the test report.
-One of the test report tag sets should contain the failure specified tag set in order for it to be considered as this failure violation.
-- `Failure.FailureExaminationRule.FailureValueCriteria.ThresholdMode` - either 'WITHIN' or 'OUTOF', report will be considered violation of the failure if the tested field values are within or out of the range respectively.
-- `Failure.FailureExaminationRule.FailureValueCriteria.ExceedingType and ExceedingValue` - report will be considered violation of the failure if the tested field values are within or out of the range according to threshold mode, with a deviation of some value or percentage from the range allowed.
-For example: in our usage example, a voltage value of 12 is of course out of the range 1-7 so will be applied as violation.
-Voltage value of 5 is with-in the range so will not be considered violation, but also a value of 7.6 is under the limitations of 10% deviation of the configured range, and so wil also not be considered as violation. similar approach applies on 'WITHIN' exceeding type.
-- `Failure.FailureTimeCriteria` - fields 'windowSize' and 'failuresCount' are only relevant for 'SLIDING_WINDOW' type failures.
-'NO_WINDOW' failures count will be documented under 'BITStatus.ReportedFailure.exactCount' of the corresponding BITStatus report failure, if found.

 ## Resources